STRIDES/NIHCloudLabAWS/README.md

 Finally, when you SSH into your instance, note that the username is typically `ec2-user` but on Ubuntu machines, the username is `ubuntu`.

 ## **Creating a Conda Environment** <a name="CO"></a>
 Using the conda package manager is one of the easier ways to create a comprehensive compute environment within an instance.
 Note that the instructions here are for EC2.
-If you want to create an environment in a Sagemaker Notebook, follow [these instructions](https://github.com/aws/studio-lab-examples/blob/main/custom-environments/custom_environment.ipynb).
+If you want to create an environment in a SageMaker Notebook, follow [these instructions](https://github.com/aws/studio-lab-examples/blob/main/custom-environments/custom_environment.ipynb).
 We recommend using mambaforge since it is a lot faster than the traditional conda, then creating a conda environment with whatever tools you want to use for your particular research aims.
 Conda environments are created using configuration files in yaml format, where you specify the name of the environment, the conda channels to search, and then the programs to install.
 You can optionally specify a version for each program, or just list the name and have the default version installed.
 For example, `- bwa` or `- bwa ==0.7.17` with both install version `0.7.17`, but you could list a different version as needed.
 Further, some programs you may need do not play well with conda, or are simply not available.
 If you run into lots of errors while trying to intall something, consider installing via pip or downloading a binary.
 Make sure if you install anything in addition to the conda environment, you do it after activating the environment.

 To create the conda environment, first install mamba:
 ```